 It was early in the morning (for me), I was travel-worn after a breakneck trip to Orkney and back, and my head was full of transitional thoughts – as in, “I just sold my family home, I now officially have nowhere (and everywhere) to live, I haven’t worked out exactly what I’m doing next, maybe I could have a mid-life crisis, maybe that would be fun?” and so on.

-So we grabbed a coffee and sat down in a Caffe Nero in the middle of York, and he set up his microphones, and off we went.
+So we grabbed a coffee and sat down in a Caffe Nero in the middle of York, and this Microadventures bloke set up his microphone, and off we went.

 At the time of writing it’s nearly a month later, and I can’t remember much of what I said for most of our chat.
 I probably sounded half-asleep.
 I do remember it was great fun, which is maybe a sign I was dangerously off-guard.
 (Shit.)

-But I do remember my response to one of the questions very cleary.
+But I do remember my response to one of the questions very clearly.

 The question was “Blogging is quite hard, isn’t it?”